Data-Efficient Quantum Noise Modeling via Machine Learning: Theoretical Framework and Methodology

-Here, $\vert {\mathcal{C}}\vert$ is the size of the training set, $Q_i(\boldsymbol{\theta})$ is the empirical distribution obtained by simulating the circuit with a noise model with parameters $\boldsymbol{\theta}$.
 Since the configuration space of the model is large and evaluating the Hellinger distance requires running noisy simulations, identifying $\boldsymbol{\theta}^*$ is not tractable using brute force search.
-We thus employ Bayesian optimization (BO) to efficiently obtain estimates of $\boldsymbol{\theta}^*$.
-Bayesian optimization is a global optimization technique particularly effective for expensive-to-evaluate black-box objective functions~\cite{ArchettiCandelieri2019}.
-It employs a probabilistic surrogate model to intelligently select parameter evaluations by maximizing an acquisition function that balances exploration of uncertain regions with exploitation of promising areas.
+Moreover, gradient-based optimization faces practical limitations in this setting.
+Efficient gradient-based optimization via automatic differentiation would require end-to-end differentiability of the noisy-simulation stack with respect to the noise parameters.
+In our workflow based on standard simulators (e.g., Qiskit Aer), such gradients are not natively available; obtaining them would require substantial reimplementation or numerical gradient estimation via finite differences, incurring $\mathcal{O}(d)$ additional objective evaluations per update.
+With $d=20$ parameters in our model, this imposes a substantial computational overhead given that the noisy simulation itself is the primary bottleneck.
+Additionally, the noise landscape is often non-convex and can be multimodal due to the complex interplay between coherent and incoherent error channels that challenges local search methods.
+We thus employ Bayesian optimization to efficiently obtain estimates of $\boldsymbol{\theta}^*$.
+BO is a ML-based strategy well-suited for expensive-to-evaluate black-box objective functions~\cite{ArchettiCandelieri2019}.
+Unlike standard gradient-based local search, which determines step directions based on local derivatives, BO employs a probabilistic surrogate model to intelligently select parameter evaluations by maximizing an acquisition function that balances exploration of uncertain regions with exploitation of promising areas.

 As a surrogate model, we use a tree-structured Parzen estimator \cite{bergstra2011algorithms}, which uses adaptive, non-parametric Parzen window density models to distinguish promising from poor regions of the search space based on past evaluations.
 Then samples new configurations from the most promising areas to enable efficient hyperparameter optimization in complex, hierarchical domains.
 We benchmark the BO against random search (RS) in which parameter points are randomly selected from the search space to provide unbiased model estimates.
 Both methods are implemented using Optuna \cite{optuna_2019}.